bfirner/essays/presentations/2025-05-WinlabInterns-ML1/downloading_a_dnn.md

   * $MAP = \frac{\sum^Q_{q=1}AveP(q)}{Q}$
     * AveP (Average Precision) is the area under the precision-recall curve
   * See [mAP][1]

+[1]: https://en.wikipedia.org/wiki/Evaluation_measures_(information_retrieval)

+---

+## Worth It?

 * Real world results won't change with 1% (or even 5%) improvements
   * Why?
 Because nothing is 100%
     * Error handling is inevitable

-[1]: https://en.wikipedia.org/wiki/Evaluation_measures_(information_retrieval)
+* How gracefully you handle errors will determine user experience

 ---

-## Python Setup
+## Trying Some Examples

 ```
 pip3 install opencv-python